 Capital One offers some of the highest interest rates of any savings products we review.
 Plus, you can count on keeping those returns since the bank doesn’t charge account maintenance fees.
-With full-service branches in eight states plus D.C., Capital One offers a physical presence, as well as strong online tools and an app experience.
+With full-service branches in eight states plus Washington, D.C., Capital One offers a physical presence, as well as strong online tools and an app experience.
 The company has recently introduced Capital One Cafes in seven states' big cities across the country adding another opportunity for face-to-face interactions.

 If you’re looking for a place to park your money that makes it fairly accessible (think emergency fund or down payment fund) but also earns you some decent interest, it’s worth considering the many savings options Capital One provides.
 We’ve got details on those products below.

 Capital One is one of the most recognizable banking brands not only in the U.S., but in Canada and the U.K., as well.
 Starting as a small business founded in 1988, the company has grown to a Fortune 500 company offering a range of banking, investing and credit options and more.
 It also offers a number of personal finance education services and materials.

 The company promises a convenient and valuable experience for the customer it serves.
 With its wide variety of financial offerings, it can certainly be convenient for you if you’re looking to keep all your accounts in one place.
 For example, you can open a Capital One credit card and a Capital One IRA, gaining the ease of working with only one institution.
 Plus, you can easily manage any and all accounts by going online, calling or visiting one of their many physical branches.

 In addition to its other financial offerings, Capital One offers a few different kinds of savings accounts.
 These include a traditional savings account, a money market account and various CD accounts.
 The company offers some of the best APYs connected to each savings account.
 Plus, you can avoid account maintenance fees when you open one of these savings accounts.